kingoperating/v2/README.md

 ## Documentation

 Use `git clone` download and access packages.
-There are 3 different modules withing `kingscripts` - `afe`, `operations` and `random`.
+There are 3 different modules withing `kingscripts` - `afe`, `operations` and `analytics`.
 Each of these packages connect with different data products within the King ecosystem.

 To import these modules, first `git clone https://github.com/kingoperating/v2.git`